 Finally, soda ash is added and lithium carbonate is crystallized, heated, filtered and dried as 99 percent pure lithium carbonate.

-The current techniques being looked into for extracting lithium from clays include water disaggregation, hydrothermal treatment, acid leaching, acid baking-water leaching, alkaline roasting-water leaching, sulfate roasting-water leaching, chloride roasting-water leaching, and multiple-reagent roasting-water leaching.
+Techniques being explored for extracting lithium from clays include water disaggregation, hydrothermal treatment, acid leaching, acid baking-water leaching, alkaline roasting-water leaching, sulfate roasting-water leaching, chloride roasting-water leaching, and multiple-reagent roasting-water leaching.
 However, despite the testing, clay has not yet proven to be cost viable and is not being done commercially.

 In the end, extracting lithium from brine is cheap but slow, spodumene is expensive but fast, and clay is not yet commercially proven at scale.
-And, while there are disruptive new lithium extraction technologies being looked at (including leaching, solvent extraction, geothermal extraction, and electrolysis) the findings are too inconclusive (i.e., in the early stages of development) to be used commercially.
+There are disruptive new lithium extraction technologies being looked at (including leaching, solvent extraction, geothermal extraction, and electrolysis) but the findings are too inconclusive to be used commercially.

 Turning Lithium Into Metal

 Converting lithium into metal is done in an electrolytic cell using lithium chloride.

 The chloride is mixed with potassium chloride in a ratio of 55 percent lithium chloride to 45 percent potassium chloride in order to produce a molten eutectic electrolyte.
 Potassium chloride is added to increase the conductivity of the lithium while lowering the fusion temperature.

 When fused and electrolyzed at about 450° C, chlorine gas is liberated, while molten lithium rises to the surface of the electrolyte, collecting in cast-iron enclosures.
 The pure lithium produced is wrapped in paraffin wax to prevent oxidization.
 The conversion ratio of lithium carbonate to lithium metal is about 5.3 to 1.